varnish/Varnish-Book/varnish_book.rst

    #.
 Protection: mechanisms to restrict access cache invalidation from unauthorized entities.

    `Table 16 <#tables-16>`_ shows how different mechanisms are mapped to their saving objectives.
-   This section explains how to make your Varnish setup more robust.
+   This chapter explains how to make your Varnish setup more robust.

 Directors
 ---------